aaron-dv/aaron-dv/README.md

 <br>

-Hi there & welcome to my GitHub portfolio :)
+Hi & welcome to my GitHub portfolio :)

 I'm an aspiring developer from Cape Town, South Africa & am currently in the process of making a career change from the aviation industry as a commercial pilot to the world of tech.